Last updated: January 08th, 2018

 ResearchGate was developed by scientists to enable collaboration, sharing of content and communication among scientists, researchers, authors, institutions and other professionals.
-We respect the intellectual property rights of others and ask that you do so as well.
+We respect the intellectual property rights of others and ask that you do the same.
+We have a process for submitting complaints regarding content posted by our members.
+Our policy and procedures are described below.

 Our platform enables the private archiving and public posting of various types of content.
-When you post content, we must insist that you archive or publish content only if you have the right to do so.
-This applies to both your own profile as well as other places on the platform, such as Q&A and projects.
+If you choose to privately archive or publicly post content, we encourage you to first confirm your rights before doing so.
+This applies to posting content to your own profile as well as other places on the platform, such as in a Q&A forum or a project.
 As we do not have any information about rights you may hold, or any license terms or other restrictions which might apply to such content, we necessarily rely on you to understand your rights and act accordingly.
-For this reason, we request that you fully investigate and confirm that you have sufficient rights to post particular content to ResearchGate before you post such content.
+For this reason, we request that you fully investigate and confirm that you have sufficient rights to post particular content to ResearchGate before you do so.
 As a general matter, if you are an author publishing in a journal, you may be allowed to publish certain versions of your article, but not others, and privately share certain content with others.
 However, many journals restrict publication of final versions and impose limitations on private sharing.

 Berlin, Germany 10115